colinlord/camera-overlay/readme.md

 ```
 While not a traditional .env file, I'm using this because I wanted to keep dependencies to a minimum.

+## Usage
-Once you have your camera and weather data set up, you should be able to run `layer.php` to create an image and `uploader.php` to send that file off to a site like Weather Underground via FTP.
+Once you have your camera and weather data credentials set up, you can run `layer.php` to create an image.
+If you are using a site like Windy to share your camera, running `layer.php` is all you need to do.
+You just have to copy/paste the location of the URL for the image being generated.

-You'll then want to set a CronJob to run on your server to refresh the image.
+Until October 2021, Weather Underground offered a webcam service.
+It has since been shut down.
+Before then, I used `uploader.php` to send the latest image to their server via FTP.
+While their service has been discontinued, `uploader.php` will allow you to send your camera image to any FTP service.

+## CronJob
+Unless you only want to refresh your camera and weather data manually for some reason, you will probably want to set up a CronJob to automate these updates.

 Dark Sky's API allows for 1000 calls per day which means you can run `layer.php` every two minutes.

 ## Customizing The Overlay
 The PSD I used to create the overlay is in the repo.
-Most people probably won't want my site and Twitter handle in their overlays.
+(Most people probably won't want my site and Twitter handle in their overlays!)

+## Troubleshooting
+I created a `weather.php` file that directly pings the Dark Sky API to verify that weather data is being pulled correctly independent of the overlay process.

 ## Future Improvements I Need To Make
 - Dark Sky is retiring their API at the end of 2022.
 I will need to pull from a different source before then.